 What is the maximum GDPR fine?

 There are two tiers of administrative fines that can be levied as penalties for non-compliance:

 - Up to €10 million, or 2% annual global turnover – whichever is higher.

-When deciding whether to impose a fine and the level, the DPC must consider:
+When deciding whether to impose a fine and the level, the Data Protection Commission (DPC) must consider:

-- Degree of responsability of the controller or processor taking into technical and organisational measures that have been implemented by the organisation;
+- Degree of responsability of the controller or processor taking into technical and organisational measures that have been implemented by them.

-- The manner in which the infringement became known to the supervisory authority, in particular whether and to what extent the organisation notified the infringement;
+- The manner in which the infringement became known to the DPC, in particular whether and to what extent the organisation notified the infringement.

-- Adherence to approved codes of conduct or certification schemes.
+- Adherence to approved codes of conduct or approved certification schemes.

 Liability for damages